-- (h) Reviewed and approved the Audit Committee Report for the inclusion in the Company's Annual Report. - (i) Assessed the tenure, independency and suitability of the External Auditors in carrying out their duties before their reappointment is being approved at the Annual General Meeting of the Company. - (j) Held a meeting with External Auditors this year without the presence of any Executive Directors and the Management to discuss on the results of the audit, audit report and areas of concern highlighted in the management letter, if any raised by the External Auditors on the financial statements of the Group for the FY 2023.
+- (j) Assessed the tenure, independency and suitability of the External Auditors in carrying out their duties before their reappointment is being approved at the Annual General Meeting of the Company. - (k) Held a meeting with External Auditors this year without the presence of any Executive Director and the Management to discuss on the results of the audit, audit report and areas of concern highlighted in the management letter, if any raised by the External Auditors on the financial statements of the Group for the FY 2024.